FragariaChemist/ravelry_project/README.md

 ## Analysis
 ---
-A total of 6000 patterns were collected from the Ravelry database.
-They consist of 2000 patterns from each of the following garment types:
+A total of 14998 patterns were collected from the Ravelry database.
+They consist of 5000 patterns from each of the following garment types:
 * Beanies & Toques
 * Mid-calf Socks

-* Pullovers
+4998 patterns consist of pullover patters.
+Two of the pullover patterns each had single unique yarn_weight values and were removed.

 Ravelry stores patterns written from designers all around the world.
-In an effort to not overwhelm the Ravelry API and to keep the project within scope, I chose to pull 2000 most popular patterns per garment type.
+In an effort to not overwhelm the Ravelry API and to keep the project within scope, I chose to pull 5000 most popular patterns per garment type.
 They were further filtered by knitting patterns written in English from the USA.
 Discontinued patterns were excluded.

 Null values were addressed as follows:
 * 'gauge' values were filled based on the 'yarn_weight' feature.
 Yarn weight have typical gauges which is outlined by the [Craft Yarn Council](https://www.craftyarncouncil.com/standards/yarn-weight-system).